 Check pH Level

 Winterizing your pool correctly can make spring start up a snap.
-To begin, check the pH level and bring it into ideal range (7.4- 7.6) by using GLB pH Up or GLB pH Down.
+First, check the pH level and bring it into the ideal range (7.4- 7.6) using GLB pH Up or GLB pH Down.

 Wipe away any waterline stain on the pool’s walls by using GLB TLC.
 Then, after all ladders and other movable objects have been removed, brush and vacuum.
 Be sure to follow this step by thoroughly backwashing the filter.

-A good quality cover is one of the best investments a pool owner can make.
-A pool cover will protect your pool from leaves, sticks and other debris that not only can puncture a vinyl liner but stain any type of pool surface.
+A good quality cover is among the best investments a pool owner can make.
+A pool cover will protect your pool from leaves, sticks and other debris that can puncture a vinyl liner and stain any pool surface.
 Add Natural Chemistry Scale Free for added assurance against staining during the winter months.

 Contact True Blue Pools today.
 Our pool closings are quick and efficient so when it comes time to open your pool, it looks fantastic.